Bento Box Lunch Ideas

 Back to school season is here, which means busy schedules are back, along with the need for quick yet satisfying meals.
-While my meal prep ideas are one way to solve this problem, I’m excited to introduce you to a new method that will make lunch a breeze: bento boxes.
+While my meal prep ideas are one way to solve this problem, I’m excited to introduce you to a new method that will make your healthy lunch a breeze: bento boxes.

 Thanks to this Japanese tradition, organizing fun and healthy meals couldn’t be any easier.
 And because bentos are normally eaten cold or at room temperature, this cuts out a hefty chunk of cooking time.
 Now let’s get prepping.

 Learning how to make a successful bento box lunch is quite simple once you know what types of ingredients to include.
 Here’s a few key tips on what foods to consider and how to make the most of your box compartments.

 - Keep it nutritionally balanced.
 Creating a healthy, balanced meal is the goal here.
 So load up on a variety of vegetables and protein.
 With moderate amounts of fruits and carbs.

 - Think packable foods.
 Bento boxes are convenient because you often don’t need to heat up anything, and the food is already portioned.
 Main meals can include wholesome salads, wraps, sandwiches or sushi.
 While snacks can be all types of fruits, freshly chopped vegetables, dips, nuts and seeds, or energy balls.